 When it comes down to it, CBD is much less potent than THC is at relieving symptoms.

-For example, people who experience pain or anxiety may feel relief with 3 to 5 mg of THC—with CBD, however, 30 to 200 mg is required to result in similar effects.
+For example, people who experience anxiety may feel relief with 3 to 5 mg of THC—with CBD, however, 30 to 200 mg is required to result in similar effects.

 Myth #4: CBD Is the Same As Hemp or Medical Cannabis